 The program was inspired by recent national efforts to support diversity in books led by Dr. Rudine Sims Bishop, Professor Emerita of Education at Ohio State University and grass-roots efforts such as We Need Diverse Books.
 Both argue that when children cannot find themselves reflected in the books they read, or when the images they see are negative, or laughable, they learn a powerful lesson about how they are devalued in society.

 Diversity Rocks the Book launched in March, 2018.
 It established 3 main program components: children’s books with diverse main characters donated to city schools and preschools, community volunteers serving as guest readers in the classroom, and resources for parents and teachers.
-In its first year, the program distributed 84 books to public and charter schools within the city and 19 guest readers visited 22 classrooms and reached more than 700 students.
-Thanks to generous support from Herman Miller Cares, this year’s program will be expanded to include newly selected titles for preschool, elementary and now middle school students at Holland Public Schools, Black River Public School, Vanderbilt Charter Academy, and the Head Start and Great Start Readiness Program in the city.
+In its first two years, the program has distributed 618 books to public and charter schools within the city and 45 guest readers have visited 60 classrooms and reached more than 1,500 students.
+The next stage of the program will continue to provide books and guest readers and will focus on expanding outreach and services beyond the city limits and building sustainability for the project.

-The DRB project planning team, comprised of local educators, librarians, and service organization representatives, selected seven picture books and eight middle grade novels for this year.
+The DRB project planning team, comprised of local educators, librarians, and service organization representatives, selected five picture books and seven chapter books for this year.
 In selecting the titles, the committee considered for a wide array of characters, experiences, and points of view.
-All but three of the titles were released this past year.
+All of the titles were released in 2019.

 “It is critically important for all children to see themselves reflected in the books they read,” said Erin Davison, Children’s Librarian at the Herrick District Library and a member of the Diversity Rocks the Book Planning Team.
 ‘It’s also important for ALL children to read diversely to expose them to the wider world outside of their own experiences.”